 The governing body monitors the incidents of bullying that occur and reviews the effectiveness of the school policy regularly.
 The governors require the headteacher to keep accurate records of all incidents of bullying and to report to the governors on request about the effectiveness of school anti-bullying strategies.

 Monitoring the Policy

-This policy will be reviewed annually.
+This policy will be reviewed every three years.